olgarozhdestvina/Machine-Learning-and-Statistics/README.md

 <br>

-The repository consists of four tasks covering various topics on Machine Learning and Statistics.
+The repository consists of four tasks covering various topics on Machine Learning and Statistics:
+* Calculating square root of 2 to 100 decimal places without using Python libraries
+* Verifying the Chi-squared value
+* Python analysis of standard deviation in Microsoft Excel: STDEV.P vs STDEV.S
+* Iris k-Nearest Neighbours

 *Submitted by:* Olga Rozhdestvina (Student No: G00387844)